PPSchL/scribus-photobook-scripts/README.md

 - run the setup_photobook_tkinter.py script from within scribus, your path to the scripts directory and previous choices should be conserved, so this should be very quick
 - you can now run the new photobook-build-page script which will display the main menu
 - please note that on first use, the drawing of the page can be quite slow (really slow!), but on subsequent runs will be much faster (ie immediate on my 12-year-old PC)

+### Specific instructions for Ubuntu linux users:
+When running the script, Ubuntu (and maybe other Linux systems) will frequently show you a Message box showing "Application not responding" which can be ignored, but is annoying nonetheless.
+In order to avoid or at least strongly decrease the frequency of this error message, you can increase the check-alive-timeout parameter of mutter to 1 minute (60000 ms):
+- install dconf-editor `sudo apt install dconf-editor`
+- run dconf-editor from the commandline
+- click on org
+- click on gnome
+- click on mutter
+- find check-time-out and deselect "use the default value"
+- change the value of  check-time-out to 60000 (=1 min, 60000 ms instead of 5 s)
+-
 ### Version 2 use

 Version 2 is very simple to use, because once the main menu is launched by running the script photobook-build-page, you just have to click on one of the icons to draw your page: